Qin Weizhong

 Qin Weizhong (覃伟中; born July 1971) is a Chinese politician who is the current mayor of Shenzhen, in office since April 2021.

 Biography

-Qin was born in Yulin, Guangxi, in July 1971.
+Qin was born in Jilin, Jilin province, Northeast China in July 1971.
+His ancestral home is in Yulin, Guangxi.
 After graduating from Tsinghua University in 1996, he was assigned to the China Petrochemical Corporation as an engineer.

 He joined the Chinese Communist Party in June 2001.
 In March 2017, Qin was promoted to deputy general manager of China National Petroleum Corporation and chairman of China Petroleum Engineering Co., Ltd.

 In March 2017, he was appointed vice governor of Guangdong.
 In April 2021, he was promoted to be deputy party secretary of Shenzhen, concurrently holding the acting mayor position.
 He was installed as mayor in May of that same year.